|

 frequency) = 121.33 feet for total length.
 Recap: 1.
 First write down the total length of your new antenna

 after using the old formula.
-(468/freqMhz=total length in feet) Hopefully
+(468/freqMhz = total length in feet)

-formula first for getting close to the antenna center frequency.
-This
+existing antenna for getting close to the antenna center frequency.

-is due to any number of variables in the original antenna installation due
+This is due to any number of variables in the original antenna

-to surroundings, height above ground, bare or insulated wire, angle of
+installation due to surroundings, height above ground, bare or insulated

-antenna relative to it's center, (horizontal, inverted V, etc), diameter
+wire, angle of antenna relative to it's center, (horizontal, inverted V,

-your antenna, it's composition and the environment plugs in a variable to
+your antenna, it's composition and the environment plugs in a variable or

 |